Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Dexterous Wearer**

-    While you are wearing Medium Armor, you can add up to 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.
+    While you are wearing Medium Armour, you can add up to 3, rather than 2, to your AC if you have a Dexterity score of 16 or higher.

 - **Custom Fit**

-    Wearing medium armor doesn’t impose disadvantage on your Dexterity (Stealth) checks.
+    Wearing medium armour doesn’t impose disadvantage on your Dexterity (Stealth) checks.

 ---